Best Mutual Funds for Lumpsum Investments in India

 A lumpsum investment refers to investing a single large amount in one transaction instead of making multiple smaller contributions over time.
 For example, depositing ₹5 lakh into a mutual fund at once is considered a lumpsum investment.

-A lumpsum investment refers to placing a one-time amount into a mutual fund in a single transaction, instead of spreading contributions over multiple instalments.
+A lumpsum investment in mutual funds refers to placing a one-time amount into a mutual fund in a single transaction, instead of spreading contributions over multiple instalments.
 The suitability depends on individual circumstances, investment horizon, and market conditions at the time.

-The lock-in period varies by mutual fund type:
+The lock-in period varies by the best mutual fund for lumpsum investment type:

 – Equity Linked Savings Schemes (ELSS) have a mandatory 3-year lock-in.